awsdocs/amazon-s3-userguide/doc_source/storage_lens_basics_metrics_recommendations.md

 The S3 Storage Lens default dashboard on the console is named **default\-account\-dashboard**\.
 S3 preconfigures this dashboard to visualize the summarized insights and trends of your entire account’s aggregated storage usage and activity metrics, and updates them daily in the Amazon S3 console\.
 You can't modify the configuration scope of the default dashboard, but you can upgrade the metrics selection from **free metrics** to the paid **advanced metrics and recommendations**\.
 You can also configure the optional metrics export, or even disable the dashboard\.
 However, you can't delete the default dashboard\.

 **Note**
 If you disable your default dashboard, it is no longer updated, and you will no longer receive any new daily metrics in S3 Storage Lens, or in the account snapshot on S3 home \(**Buckets**\) page\.
-You can still see historic data in the dashboard until the 14\-day expiration period, or 15 months if you are subscribed to *advanced metrics and recommendations* for that dashboard\.
+You can still see historic data in the dashboard until the 14\-day period that data is available for queries expires, or 15 months if you are subscribed to *advanced metrics and recommendations* for that dashboard\.
 You can re\-enable the dashboard within the expiration period to access this data\.

 ### Dashboards<a name="storage_lens_basics_dashboards"></a>